rust-lang/cargo/src/doc/environment-variables.md

 * `CARGO_PKG_NAME` - The name of your package.
 * `CARGO_PKG_DESCRIPTION` - The description of your package.
 * `CARGO_PKG_HOMEPAGE` - The home page of your package.
+* `OUT_DIR` - If the package has a build script, this is set to the folder where the build script should place its output.
+See below for more information.

 # Environment variables Cargo sets for build scripts